fs-nathan/dummy-posts/README.md

-Demo project for Frontend Test
+Demo frontend-test.
+No boilerplate used!